 The MAS program will meet and be measured by the entry-level competencies for the Medical Assistant based on the 2008 Standards and Guidelines established by the Medical Assisting Education Review Board (MAERB).
 The 2008 Standards identifies 128 Tasks as determined to be entry-level competencies, through occupational analysis.

-This program has specific admission requirements.
-Admission to the College does not guarantee admission to the program.
 Before receiving an application to the Medical Assistant Program the student must:

-- Submit an SSC application and forward all official high school or HSE transcripts as well as other college transcripts directly to the Office of Admissions
+- Submit an SSC application and forward all official high school or HSE transcripts as well as other college transcripts directly to the Office of Admissions.

 - Take the SSC College Placement Test and complete any required college preparatory class in Math, English or Reading with a grade of “C” or better.
 Math must be completed through MTH 091 General Mathematics, ENG 098 Writer’s Workshop I; through RDG 082 Reading & Learning Skills III.